Where’s The Body Positivity Movement For Midlife Women?

 At the park, flesh was on full display.
 Everywhere I looked, there were young women lounging and laughing, unbothered by the heat.
 Some were sunbathing in string bikinis; some were playing softball; some were sprawled on picnic blankets, swigging beer from tall cans.

 What struck me most, though, was their ease.
-Jiggling thighs, boobs spilling out of bra tops, clingy short shorts—in their many-sized bodies, these young women seemed to move so comfortably through the world.
+Jiggling thighs, boobs spilling out of bra tops, clingy short shorts—in their many-sized body shapes, these young women seemed to move so comfortably through the world.
 Cellulite, big butts, belly rolls?
 The more cropped the top, the better!
 Body positivity was writ large across the grass, and suddenly I was hit with a wave of envy.

 At 50, I’m still mercilessly self-critical, still struggling against the voice in my head that tells me I’d be way hotter if only I lost a few pounds.
 I want what those young women at the park have.
 But why is body positivity so hard to find for women my age?

-“I don’t expect to see my personal body package reflected in the media anytime soon”

-As someone whose sense of confidence was shaped (badly) by the fatphobic ’80s and ’90s, I’m thrilled that the body positivity movement has grown so much over the past several years.
+As someone whose sense of confidence was shaped (badly) by the fatphobic beauty standards of the 1980s and ’90s, I’m thrilled that the body positivity movement has grown so much over the past several years.
 Led by a critical mass of activists, social media influencers, creatives and changemakers, the current BoPo movement seems to have finally driven brands towards greater size inclusivity and representation.

 But as much as I love to see the ongoing success of body positivity icons like Precious Lee, Ashley Graham, Enam Asiama, Nadia Aboulhosn and Barbie Ferreira, I can’t help but wonder where my over-40 ladies are at.
 I decide to reach out to a couple of wise, size-aware friends to see if I’m alone in this observation.
 Apparently not.